Flexible Work

 If it is determined that a request for a flexible work arrangement cannot be granted, the supervisor should explain the rationale to the requesting employee.
 In all cases, a department may end a flexible work arrangement with reasonable notice to the employee(s).

-Employees and supervisors with questions about a flexible work arrangement request may contact their Human Resources Consultant.
-For questions related to the evaluation and implementation process, or about specific approval and denial decisions, employees and supervisors may contact their Human Resources Consultant or their divisional leadership.
+Employees and supervisors with questions about a flexible work arrangement request may contact their Human Resources Business Partner.
+For questions related to the evaluation and implementation process, or about specific approval and denial decisions, employees and supervisors may contact their Human Resources Business Partner or their divisional leadership.

 Once divisional approval is obtained, the following items must be submitted to Human Resources: